Now use 'vim' as an extended version of the *vim* module.

 repeat

 How many times to fire.
+This defaults to a single firing.

 Attributes